payal-gitport/payal-gitport/README.md

    - Utilized Firebase Authentication and Firebase Store for secure user authentication and data storage.
    - Implemented Redux for efficient app state management.
    - Leveraged animations using Lottie-React-Native and enhanced visual appeal with image sliders and date pickers.
+   - Implimented Expo-Location to facilitate the seamless sharing of the user’s current location.

 2. [Noteapp](https://github.com/payal-gitport/noteapp)
    - A web application for saving notes using ReactJS and Firebase.